 Artfully intertwining fates of disparate characters who must come to terms with the past if they want any shot at future happiness, Eric Schaeffer’s “Mind the Gap” is a deeply felt and sharply observed comedy-drama with obvious structural and thematic similarities to Paul Thomas Anderson’s “Magnolia.”
 Warm-hearted but clear-eyed indie effort richly repays audience patience during deliberately paced and provocatively allusive early scenes with a cumulative emotional impact that is immensely satisfying.
-Without marquee names to exploit, pic will require careful handling and supportive press to achieve traction in theatrical marketplace.
+Without marquee names to exploit, however, pic will require careful handling and supportive press to achieve traction in theatrical marketplace.